wso2/docs-mi/en/docs/learn/examples/file-processing/accessing-windows-share-using-vfs-transport.md

-# Access a Windows Share using VFS
+# How to access a Windows Share using VFS transport
 This example demonstrates how the [VFS transport]({{base_path}}/install-and-setup/setup/transport-configurations/configuring-transports/#configuring-the-vfs-transport) in WSO2 Micro Integrator can be used to access a windows share.

 ## Synapse configuration